Battle of Moscow: Soviet counter-offensive

 Meanwhile, the Soviet offensive continued in the north.
 The offensive liberated Kalinin and the Soviets reached Klin on 7 December, overrunning the headquarters of the LVI Panzer Corps outside the city.
 As the Kalinin Front drove west, a bulge developed around Klin.
-The Soviet front commander, General Ivan Konev, attempted to envelop any German forces remaining.
-Zhukov diverted more forces to the southern end of the bulge, to help Konev trap the Third Panzer Army.
+The Soviet front commander, Konev, attempted to envelop any German forces remaining.
+Zhukov diverted more forces to the southern end of the bulge, to help Konev trap the 3rd Panzer Army.
 The Germans pulled their forces out in time.
 Although the encirclement failed, it unhinged the German defenses.
 A second attempt was made to outflank Army Group Centre's northern forces, but met strong opposition near Rzhev and was forced to halt, forming a salient that would last until March 1943.
 In the south, the offensive went equally well, with Southwestern Front forces relieving Tula on 16 December 1941.
 A major achievement was the encirclement and destruction of the German XXXV Corps, protecting Guderian's Second Panzer Army's southern flank.